nkabbara/nkabbara.github.io/books/on-writing-well.md

 But remember, the sole purpose of the lead is to hook the reader.
 If you've done that without any of the above, you're good.

 Bad lead characteristics:
-* Future archeologist
+* Future archaeologist
 * Visitor from Mars
 * Cute event that just happened to happen: one day, not long ago...
 * Conveniently recent Saturday afternoon: ...when he saw something rising out of the ground.
 * Have-in-common lead
-* Breakfast-to-bed: the alarm rang before sunrize
+* Breakfast-to-bed: the alarm rang before sunrise

-The ending is as imporant as the lead.
+The ending is as important as the lead.
 It's how you leave your reader feeling.
 Some tips on endings:
 * Do not use the high school structure of Lead, Middle, End (I, II, III) where III summarizes the whole article.
 When you catch yourself writing: "In sum, it can be noted that...", "What insights then have we been able to glean...".
 * Let the ending be a bit abrupt, but exactly right.
-It should be surprizing.
+It should be surprising.
-* If you'd like a sense of symetry, you may touch on the beginning of the piece.
+* If you'd like a sense of symmetry, you may touch on the beginning of the piece.
 A quotation works well here.
 * If you're ready to stop, stop.
 Don't push the ending.
 The reader will feel you're getting bored.

 Verbs are the most important of your tools.
 Use active ones, unless there's no comfortable way to get around using a passive verb[^4].
 Short and precise are better than long and ambiguous.
 Make active verbs activate your sentences, and avoid the kind that need an appended preposition to complete their work[^5].